SwiftThemes/EAA/assets/readme.txt

 == Description ==

 **Easy AdSense Ads & Scripts Manager** is a complete ad management and scripts solution for your blog.
+Unlike other plugins out there, this integrates right into the WordPress **customizer** to give you instant preview of your changes.

 **Note:**
 The ad locations are not limited to AdSense